Calaveras Big Trees: A California State Park

 One such sad memorial is the Big Stump, or Discovery Stump.
 This massive tree was chopped down, and its stump used as a dance floor, complete with a pavilion on top.
 I can only imagine how much bigger that tree would be today, if only they'd had the foresight to leave it be.

-This link goes to a small photo of a downed redwood tree.
-It illustrates very well the absolutely massive size these trees can reach.
+This small photo of a downed redwood tree illustrates very well the absolutely massive size these trees can reach.
 In front of the log are approximately twenty horses, shoulder-to-shoulder; on top of it are another dozen or so, nose-to-tail.
 There is still tree showing on either end of the lines of horses!

 The park features two camping areas: the North Grove, where the main campgrounds are, and Oak Hollow.
 The campgrounds are open from April to November, but parts of the North Grove are open in winter for snow play such as sledding, snow-shoeing, and general fun, such as snowball fights.
 During winter, some North Grove campgrounds may be open, depending on weather and roads.
 Note that this will be 'dry camping' only; all water is shut off, and campers must be self-contained.